 ANZAC Bridge

-Our passengers thought the Harley tour 3Bridges ride was fantastic, a great way to see parts of the city only the locals know about.
+However, time was nearly up so Jungle and Phil dropped them back at Circular Quay.
+Our passengers thought the popular Harley tour 3Bridges Sydney was fantastic, a great way to see parts of the city only the locals know about.

 https://www.trolltours.com.au/product/three-bridges-trike-tour/